History of navigation: Mediterranean

 By the third century BC the Greeks had begun to use the Little Bear, Ursa Minor, to navigate.
 In the mid-1st century AD Lucan writes of Pompey who questions a sailor about the use of stars in navigation.
 The sailor replies with his description of the use of circumpolar stars to navigate by.
 To navigate along a degree of latitude a sailor would have needed to find a circumpolar star above that degree in the sky.
 For example, Apollonius would have used β Draconis to navigate as he traveled west from the mouth of the Alpheus River to Syracuse.

 The voyage of the Greek navigator Pytheas of Massalia is a particularly notable example of a very long, early voyage.
 A competent astronomer and geographer, Pytheas ventured from Greece through the strait of Gibraltar to Western Europe and the British Isles.
 Pytheas is the first known person to describe the Midnight Sun, polar ice, Germanic tribes and possibly Stonehenge.
-Pytheas also introduced the idea of distant "Thule" to the geographic imagination and his account is the earliest to state that the moon is the cause of the tides.
+Pytheas also introduced the idea of distant "Thule" to the geographic imagination and his account is the earliest to state that the Moon is the cause of the tides.

 Nearchos's celebrated voyage from India to Susa after Alexander's expedition in India is preserved in Arrian's account, the Indica.
 Greek navigator Eudoxus of Cyzicus explored the Arabian Sea for Ptolemy VIII, king of the Hellenistic Ptolemaic dynasty in Egypt.
 According to Poseidonius, later reported in Strabo's Geography, the monsoon wind system of the Indian Ocean was first sailed by Eudoxus of Cyzicus in 118 or 116 BC.

 Nautical charts and textual descriptions known as sailing directions have been in use in one form or another since the sixth century BC.
 Nautical charts using stereographic and orthographic projections date back to the second century BC.

-In 1900, the Antikythera mechanism was recovered from Antikythera wreck.
-This mechanism was built around 1st century BC.